Everest High Pass Trek

 • Max.
 Altitude1345

 We have divided this day into two parts.
-In the first half of the day, we go on Full Day Kathmandu tour and visit tourist sites like Monkey Temple, Boudhnath Stupa, Pashupatinath Temple, and Kathmandu Durbar Square.
-The tour introduces you to Nepali culture and architecture.
-It's a guided tour, so you'll learn a lot about the monuments.
+In the first half, we visit tourist sites like Monkey Temple, Boudhnath Stupa, Pashupatinath Temple, and Kathmandu Durbar Square.

-In the latter half of the day, we meet with the trek guide in our office and prepare for the three passes trek.
 Our trek briefs about the trail and double-checks all the gears.
 All the duffel bags are packed today, and last-minute shopping is done if needed.

 • MealsB